 Voting and Non-voting Common Stock.
 On December 27, 2016, we sold an aggregate of (1) 2,137,143 shares of voting common stock to Institutional Investors, and (2) 161,143 shares of Series B Preferred Stock to Patriot.
 The Series B Preferred Stock was non-voting and, under certain conditions, could be converted into shares of non-voting common stock on a one-to-five basis.
 Patriot converted its 161,143 shares of Series B Preferred Stock into 805,715 shares of non-voting common stock on May 1, 2017.
-Patriot converted 464,298 shares of non-voting common stock to voting common stock on April 8, 2021.
 Any shares sold by Patriot as a selling stockholder in this offering will be or will become voting common stock in the hands of the underwriters and purchasers from the underwriters.